Similarity-based Label Inference Attack against Training and Inference of Split Learning: Experiments

-\textbf{1) Basic Performance at the Last Layer.} Table~\ref{tlb:attack-perf} summarizes the attack performance of the proposed approach from the gradients/smashed data at the last layer.
-We can see that the attack based on the collected gradients can reconstruct all the private labels correctly for all the datasets.
-The attack based on the smashed data can also achieve close to $90\%$ accuracy for MINIST and Cancer Detection datasets.
-It should also be noted that the attack accuracy from smashed data on CIFAR-100 is only $0.26$ (for the task of classifying 100 objects).
-Recall that the learning model of CIFAR-100 is designed to be inaccurate (as shown in Table~\ref{tlb:model-baseline}) for comprehensive evaluation.
-The results on CIFAR-100 validate that the attack performance from smashed data(features extracted from the raw data) greatly depends on the quality of the learning model.
+\textbf{1) Basic Performance at the Last Layer.} Table~\ref{tlb:attack-perf} summarizes the attack performance of the proposed approaches from the gradients/smashed data at the last layer.
+We can see that the attack based on the collected gradients can reconstruct all the private labels correctly for all the datasets, even for the most sophisticated dataset \textit{ImageNet}, which has 1000 classes.

-\textbf{2) Different Positions of Cut Layers.} Fig.~\ref{fig:layer-sensitivity} plots the attack accuracy from the gradients/smashed data under different positions of cut layers.
-This is to evaluate the attack performance for practical split learning, where the cut layer may not be close to the output.
-In Fig.~\ref{fig:layer-sensitivity}, the attack performance based on collected gradients can always achieve close to $1$ accuracy regardless of the positions of cut layers.
-This validates the effectiveness of the clustering approach and proposed cosine similarity measurements under practical split learning.

-We can also see in Fig.~\ref{fig:layer-sensitivity} that the attack performance from smashed data increases with the cut layer approaching to the output.
-This is because the learning models can better extract the features (smashed data) for clustering with the number of layers.
-Note that the attack from smashed data still achieves the worst accuracy on CIFAR-100, as also shown in Table~\ref{tlb:attack-perf}.
-This validates that the attack from smashed data is vulnerable to the quality of learning models.

-We proceed to evaluate the proposed attack approach under the worst case that the cut layer is located at the first layer (close to the input).
-In this case, the collected gradients are far from the loss function (depending on the label) during the back-propagation.
-Table~\ref{tlb:perf-first-layer} summarizes the attack performance from gradients at the first layer.
-We can see that the proposed approach can still achieve accurate predictions under such condition.
-The only exception is the $22.1\%$ attack accuracy on CIFAR-100, but such accuracy is still $20$ times higher than the benchmark of random guessing from 100 objects.